-Recommendations on scholarship awards will be presented to the TREE Fund Board of Trustees in May, each year, and will be announced within two weeks of their decision.
+Recommendations on scholarship awards will be presented to TREE Fund Board of Trustees in May, each year, and will be announced within two weeks of their decision.

 AWARD NOTIFICATION AND FUND DISTRIBUTION

-Recipients will be notified within two weeks of the TREE Fund Board of Trustees’ award decision.
+Recipients will be notified within two weeks of TREE Fund Board of Trustees’ award decision.
 The award letter will include instructions on submitting acceptance information for the scholarship award.

 Upon TREE Fund’s receipt of the acceptance information, the first ($2,500) scholarship payment will be made to the institution.